Principled Deep Neural Network Training through Linear Programming: Introduction

-To the best of our knowledge, there are no previous papers that propose LP-based approaches for training neural networks.
-There are, however, proposed uses of Mixed-Integer and Linear Programming technology in other aspects of Deep Learning.
-Some examples of this include feature visualization \citep{fischetti2018deep}, generating adversarial examples \citep{cheng2017maximum,khalil2018combinatorial,fischetti2018deep}, counting linear regions of a Deep Neural Network \citep{serra2017bounding}, performing inference \citep{amos2017input} and providing strong convex relaxations for trained neural networks \citep{anderson2018strong}.
+Other notable uses of Mixed-Integer and Linear Programming technology in other aspects of Deep Learning are include feature visualization \cite{fischetti2018deep}, generating adversarial examples \cite{cheng2017maximum, fischetti2018deep, khalil2018combinatorial}, counting linear regions of a Deep Neural Network \cite{serra2017bounding}, performing inference \cite{amos2017input} and providing strong convex relaxations for trained neural networks \cite{anderson2018strong}.